kiratech/labs/Building-Castles/DevSecOps-Pipeline-Nexus.md

    - Configure Anonymous Access -> Enable anonymous access
    - Finish

-   Last, create a new docker repository by selecting the wheel icon and then `Repository` -> `Create repository` -> `docker (hosted)` with these
+   Then, create a new docker repository by selecting the wheel icon and then `Repository` -> `Create repository` -> `docker (hosted)` with these
    specifications:

    - Name: myproject
-     Select `Create an HTTP connector at specified port.
+     Select `Create an HTTPS connector at specified port.
 Normally used if the server is behind a secure proxy.` -> 5000 Select `Allow anonymous docker pull ( Docker Bearer Token Realm required )`

    Once `Create repository` is pressed, then the docker repo will be available at the 5000 port.

    Last but not least the Docker Bearer Token needs to be activated, from the `Security` -> `Realms` section, click on + beside the `Docker Bearer Token`